dragonGR/AdvancedMemoryManager/README.md

 - `void free_memory_manager(MemoryManager* manager)`: Frees all allocated memory and the manager.
 - `void print_memory_blocks(MemoryManager* manager)`: Prints details of all managed memory blocks.
 - `void defragment_memory(MemoryManager* manager)`: Consolidates adjacent free memory blocks into larger contiguous blocks.
+- `void create_memory_pool(MemoryManager* manager, size_t block_size, size_t block_count)`: Creates a memory pool for fixed-size blocks.
+- `void* allocate_from_pool(MemoryManager* manager, size_t size)`: Allocates memory from a pool if available.

 ## Example
 The `main` function demonstrates usage by:
+1. Creating memory pools.
-1. Allocating an array of integers.
+2. Allocating an array of integers.
-2. Incrementing the reference count.
+3. Incrementing the reference count.
-3. Reallocating the array to a larger size.
+4. Reallocating the array to a larger size.
-4. Copying the array.
+5. Copying the array.
-5. Printing the reallocated and copied arrays.
+6. Printing the reallocated and copied arrays.
+7. Printing memory blocks before and after deallocation.
-7. Defragmenting memory blocks.
+8. Defragmenting memory blocks.
-8. Printing memory blocks after defragmentation.
+9. Printing memory blocks after defragmentation.
-9. Decrementing the reference count to trigger deallocation.
+10. Decrementing the reference count to trigger deallocation.

 ## License
 This project is licensed under the MIT License.